The Machine Stops: Critical reception

 The Fantasy Book Review calls The Machine Stops "dystopic and quite brilliant," noting, "In such a short novel The Machine Stops holds more horror than any number of gothic ghost stories.
 Everybody should read it, and consider how far we may go ourselves down the road of technological 'advancement' and forget what it truly means to be alive;" rating the story as 10 out of 10.

 As well as Forster predicting globalisation, the Internet, video conferencing and other aspects of 21st-century reality, Will Gompertz, writing on the BBC website on 30 May 2020, observed, "'The Machine Stops' is not simply prescient; it is a jaw-droppingly, gob-smackingly, breathtakingly accurate literary description of lockdown life in 2020."

 In 2010, Wired magazine's Randy Alfred wrote, "1909: E.M.
 Forster publishes 'The Machine Stops,' a chilling tale of a futuristic information-oriented society that grinds to a bloody halt, literally.
 Some aspects of the story no longer seem so distant in the future."

+The prescience of ‘The Machine Stops’ in depicting a future in which telecommunications, including global networks and videoconferencing, have upended human society and resulted in people becoming isolated and totally dependent on technology, was recognized as early as the 1970s.
+The first chapter of ‘The Machine Stops’ was included in Unit 16, ‘Telecommunications and Society’, of the Open university Course T321, ‘Telecommunication Systems’, first offered in 1976.